 Invitations are not personalized and are sent to individuals who will be attending the ceremony.
 Commencement Invitations and Guest Tickets are distributed to each graduate at the Grad Fair in April.
-Ten invitations are provided to each graduate.
-Students may order tickets by completing a guest ticket request form—each guest must present a ticket for entrance into the Shrine Auditorium.
+Six invitations are provided to each graduate.
+Students may request up to six tickets by completing a guest ticket request form.
+Each guest must present a ticket for entrance into the Pasadena Civic Auditorium.
 Tickets are required for small children needing their own seat.
-Students are asked to only request the actual number of tickets needed—requested tickets will be provided based on availability and will be distributed during the cap and gown distribution at the Grad Fair in April.
+Students are asked to only request the actual number of tickets needed Tickets and will be distributed during the cap and gown distribution at the Grad Fair in April.

 Caps and Gowns

 Graduates may order their cap, gown and hood in the Administrative Services Office.
-Orders must be placed by February 3, 2017 and involve completing a form and measuring for cap size.
+Orders must be placed by February 2, 2018 and involve completing a form and measuring for cap size.
 Orders are placed with the Collegiate Cap and Gown Company and will be available for pick-up at the Grad Fair in April.
 If a student is unable to pick up his or her cap and gown, a friend or relative may pick it up for him/her.
 Written authorization must be received by the Administrative Services Office (W100) prior to the distribution dates in order to make these arrangements.
-Please note that after the Grad Fair, cap and gown pick-up will only be available on Fridays in W100.

 Stoles may be purchased for $20 by graduates who have been on the Dean's List or completed the participation requirements in any of the following academic co-curricular honors or extra curricular service programs:

 - Law Review

 - Journal of International Media and Entertainment Law

 - Student Bar Association Board